ctrlplusb/easy-peasy/README.md

 };
 ```

-Then you simply pass your model to `createStore`.
+Then you provide your model to `createStore`.

 ```javascript
 import { createStore } from 'easy-peasy';